-• No gym clothes should be worn out side of the gym area.
+Gym clothes should not be worn out side of the gym area.

-Students who are unacceptably dressed may be sent home to change, isolated in ISS for the rest of the day, and/or assigned 1 day OSS.
+Students who are unacceptably dressed may be asked to alter clothing, be sent home to change, isolated in ISS for the rest of the day, and/or assigned 1 day OSS.